 Dental implants are a natural-looking replacement for missing teeth.
-Titanium implants are fixed in place so they don’t shift or come out, unlike other restorative solutions.
-Our restorative solutions allow you to maintain proper eating and speech, which may not always be possible with removable options.
+The titanium implants are fixed in place so they don’t shift or come out, unlike other restorative solutions.
+Our restorative solutions allow you to maintain proper eating and speech.
 Our dental implants also help you keep your jaw bone strong.

 Your Initial Consult

 The Dental Implant Process

 Dental implants can restore more than just one tooth.
-For example, we can place multiple implants to support a denture for patients who need an entire arch replaced.
+For example, we can place multiple implants to support a denture for patients who needs an entire arch replaced.